Are you saying Sheltie talk is not just a book? Why, yes! Any vocalization a Sheltie makes that isn’t a bark can be considered “talk”.

 I didn’t know Shelties howled until we got Toby.
 Apparently he comes from a long line of howlers and now we have 3!
 Here’s a short video of our dogs demonstrating this type of Sheltie talk.
 We have been trying so hard for years to catch them every time they start doing it.
 So far we only have this screen shot and short video, which is really audio because they always stop when they hear us sneaking up on them!

-Another type of Sheltie talk often happens in the evening when our boys play together.
-The game involves trying to bite each other’s faces, while making ridiculously cute noises that have been described as “scarry” and ”wolfish” by observers who don’t have dogs.
+A similar type of Sheltie talk often happens in the evening when our boys play together.
+It involves trying to bite each other’s faces, while making ridiculously cute noises that have been described as “scarry” and ”wolfish” by observers who don’t have dogs.
 Tyler and Toby think they look quite fierce with their teeth bared - but the vocalizations are far from agressive and are quite silly!

 Our guys will also vocalize in different ways if they want our attention.
 Tyler has a breathy whine when he wants you to pay attention.
 Toby will grunt and squeak for just about anything…but mostly food!